KwabenaSark/KwabenaSark/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Kwabena Sarkodieh
 =========================================================================================================================================

-Full Stack Developer | Database Developer
+Software Engineer
 --------------------

-* 🔭 I’m currently working on a full stack weather app
+* 🔭 I’m currently working on a full RPG Game
-* 🌱 I’m trying to master  JavaScript and TypeScript ;)
+* 🌱 I’m trying to master  JavaScript ;)
 * 👯 I’m looking to collaborate on any full stack app
-* 📝 I enjoy writing database queries
+* 📝 I enjoy buildig applications and learning new technologies
-* 💬 Ask me about Cloud-computing, Web apps, Open Source and Communities
 * 📫 You can reach out to me on [here](https://stirring-starburst-77aff0.netlify.app/)
 * ⚡ Fun fact I hate notepad ++!